-It is still uncertain what legislation can be put in place to limit the danger of a crypto crash.
+It is still uncertain what legislation can be implemented to limit the danger of a crypto crash.
 Blockchain technology is made to be unregulated and untraceable.
-One of the possible outcomes can be the termination of many digital coins that are useless and have no value whatsoever.
+One of the possible outcomes can be the termination of many useless digital coins that have no value whatsoever.

-Worst case scenario, many investors lose faith in this industry and billions are wiped out.
+In the worst-case scenario, many investors will lose faith in this industry, and billions will be wiped out.
 Some countries completely banned crypto transactions and mining.
-They might argue that if investors aren’t willing to protect themselves and the economy then the government should decide what’s best.
+They might argue that the government should decide what’s best if investors aren’t willing to protect themselves and the economy,

 Many crypto stocks have been heavily affected by this year’s selloff.
 Many coins are at a 12-month low and keep losing value every day.
 Since crypto stocks are heavily correlated with the performance of many coins, they are also suffering.

 When we look at Coinbase (NASDAQ: COIN), they are currently at an all-time low.
 The platform also has a duty to its shareholders and users.
 I know performing due diligence on all the coins around isn’t easy.
-However, they can’t allow anyone to start a coin and take people’s money.
+However, they can’t let anyone start a coin and take people’s money.

 What about mining stocks?
-They are responsible for mining various coins such as Bitcoin, Ethereum and others.
-They are also on a free fall.
-When we look at Riot Blockchain (NASDAQ: RIOT), Hut8 Mining (NASDAQ: HUT) and others, their price is taking a serious hit.
+They are responsible for mining coins such as Bitcoin, Ethereum, etc. Unfortunately, they are also in free fall.
+When we look at Riot Blockchain (NASDAQ: RIOT), Hut8 Mining (NASDAQ: HUT), and others, their price is taking a serious hit.

-Believe it or not, when a coin is created with absolutely no use or objective, it is coined the term shitcoin.
-A special consideration to the founders of Useless Ethereum Token, TitCoin, TrumpCoin, PutinCoin and my favorite, Bananacoin.
+Believe it or not, when a coin is created with no use or objective, it is coined the term shitcoin.
+Special consideration to the founders of Useless Ethereum Token, TitCoin, TrumpCoin, PutinCoin, and my favorite, Bananacoin.
 The latter is pegged to the price of 1kg of bananas.

-Until they are regulated, which is kind of counterintuitive for their purpose, more negative than positive will happen.
-For those who went on the subreddit mentioned earlier and read some stories, please don’t invest your life’s work into a crypto you read two lines about.
+Until they are regulated, which is counterintuitive for their purpose, more negative than positive will happen.
+So, for those who went on the subreddit mentioned earlier and read some stories, please don’t invest your life’s work into the crypto you read two lines about.

-If you do, set some limits like for a stock.
-Follow a strategy and get out.
+If you do, set some limits, like for a stock.
+Then, follow a strategy and get out.
 Don’t be greedy.